Get insider access

 Sennheiser HD 599

-The Sennheiser HD 599 and Sennheiser HD 560S are closely-matched in regards to neutral sound.
-The HD 599 are more comfortable, have a better-balanced treble range, and a more spacious soundstage.
-The HD 560S offer a more stable fit, a more neutral bass and mid-range, better stereo imaging performance, and demonstrate slightly less distortion at high volumes.
+The Sennheiser HD 599 and Sennheiser HD 560S are closely matched open-backed passive headphones, which you'll prefer depending on the sound you like best.
+The HD 599 are more comfortable and a slightly more spacious soundstage.
+The HD 560S offer a more stable fit, better stereo imaging performance, and demonstrate slightly less distortion at high volumes.

 Sennheiser HD 600

-The Sennheiser HD 560S are slightly better headphones for neutral sound than the Sennheiser HD 600.
-The HD 560S are more comfortable, deliver audio more consistently, and have a more neutral sound profile.
-However, the HD 600 feel better built.
+The Sennheiser HD 560S are slightly better for most people than the Sennheiser HD 600.
+The HD 560S are more comfortable and deliver audio more consistently with a slightly weightier bass response.
+However, the HD 600 are better built and used in more professional audio settings.

 Philips Fidelio X2HR

-The Philips Fidelio X2HR and Sennheiser HD 560S have different strengths in regards to neutral listening but share similar overall sound profiles.
-The Sennheiser have a more stable fit, better peaks and dips performance, and exhibit less audio distortion.
-Conversely, the Philips are more sturdily built and have better stereo imaging performance as well as a more expansive soundstage.
+The Philips Fidelio X2HR and Sennheiser HD 560S have different strengths but share similar open-backed designs that lack noise isolation.
+The Sennheiser have a much more stable fit and exhibit less audio distortion.
+Conversely, the Philips are more sturdily built and with a better stereo imaging performance as well as a bit more expansive soundstage.

 Drop + Sennheiser/EPOS PC38X

-The Sennheiser HD 560S are better for neutral sound than the Drop + Sennheiser/EPOS PC38X.
-While both headphones are comfortable, the Sennheiser have a more neutral sound profile and a slightly better passive soundstage performance.
-However, the Drop are better if you like to game with others.
-They have a flippable boom mic with excellent recording quality and feel better-built.
+Whether the Sennheiser HD 560S are better than the Drop + Sennheiser/EPOS PC38X depends on whether you need a microphone because they're very similarly voiced headphones.
+While both headphones are comfortable, the HD 560S have a bit more upper register emphasis compared to the warm treble of the PC38X.
+The HD 560S also have a slightly better passive soundstage performance.
+However, the PC38X are better if you like to game with others.
+They have a flippable boom mic with excellent recording quality and feel better built.

 Sennheiser HD 58X Jubilee

-The Sennheiser HD 58X Jubilee and Sennheiser HD 560S are pretty evenly-matched open-back headphones.
+The Sennheiser HD 58X Jubilee and Sennheiser HD 560S are pretty evenly matched open-back headphones.
 The HD 58X are more sturdily built and have a better-balanced mid-range with superior stereo imaging performance.
-Meanwhile, the HD 560S are more comfortable, exhibit less audio distortion, and have more neutral bass and treble responses.
+Meanwhile, the HD 560S are more comfortable and exhibit less audio distortion but feel cheaper.

 Beyerdynamic DT 880

-The Sennheiser HD 560S are better for neutral sound than the Beyerdynamic DT 880.
-The Sennheiser have an open-back design, a more neutral default sound profile, and a better passive soundstage performance.
+Whether the Sennheiser HD 560S are better than the Beyerdynamic DT 880 depends on your tastes and priorities.
+The Sennheiser have a slightly better passive soundstage performance, and they can be used without a headphone amp.
 They're also much more stable on your head.
 On the other hand, the Beyerdynamic have a significantly better build quality and come with a soft case to protect them from minor scratches and splashes.
+Plus, their sound is delivered with better consistency, but they need an amp to drive them.

 Beats Solo Pro Wireless